MrVitaly/dotnet.docs/docs/csharp/advanced-topics/performance/index.md

 The `ref`, `in`, `ref readonly`, or `out` modifier indicates that the argument is *passed by reference*.
 A *reference* to the storage location is passed to the method.
 Adding `ref` to the method signature means the return value is *returned by reference*.
 A *reference* to the storage location is the return value.

 You can also use *ref assignment* to have a variable refer to another variable.
-A typical assignment copies the *value* of the right hand side to the variable on the left hand side of the assignment.
-A *ref assignment* copies the memory location of the variable on the right hand side to the variable on the left hand side.
+A typical assignment copies the *value* of the right-hand side to the variable on the left-hand side of the assignment.
+A *ref assignment* copies the memory location of the variable on the right-hand side to the variable on the left-hand side.
 The `ref` now refers to the original variable:

 :::code language="csharp" source="./snippets/ref-safety/Program.cs" id="RefAssignment":::